All Episodes

 The exit polls had our guy winning.

-Everybody said the exit polls.
+Everybody's exit polls.

 Somebody tampered with it.

-The Democrats would have to claim voter fraud now since the Democrat polling was so off.
+So in order to be consistent, the Democrats would have to claim voter fraud now since the Democrat polling was so off.

-I mean, Obama was going to win by five to ten points, and Hillary wins by what, two or three?
+I mean, Obama was going to win by five to ten points, and Hillary wins by, what, two or three?

 I didn't see the final tally.